hdoupe/compute-studio-publish/README.md

 # compute-studio-publish

-Create and update models in [Compute Studio](https://compute.studio).
+Create and update models on [Compute Studio](https://compute.studio).

 _Are you interested in publishing your model on C/S?
 If so, fill out the [publishing form](https://compute.studio/publish/) and the team will guide you through the process._